Best Crypto Tax Software for Beginners

 - –UI can feel cluttered with so many features

-- –Less intuitive UI compared to Koinly
+- –Less beginner-friendly UI than Koinly

 ZenLedger